AdobeDocs/document-services/src/pages/apis/pdf-services/replace-pdf-pages.md

   );
 PageRanges pageRanges = GetPageRangeForFirstFile();

-// Adds the pages (specified by the page ranges) of the input PDF file for replacing the page of the base PDF file. replacePagesOperation .AddPagesForReplace(firstInputFile, pageRanges, 1);
+// Adds the pages (specified by the page ranges) of the
+//input PDF file for replacing the page of the base PDF file.

+replacePagesOperation
+  .AddPagesForReplace(firstInputFile, pageRanges, 1);